zulip/zulip/docs/dev-env-first-time-contributors.md

 - runs the `tools/provision` script inside the virtual machine/container, which downloads all required dependencies, sets up the python environment for the Zulip development server, and initializes a default test database.
-We call this process "provisioning".
+We call this process "provisioning", and it is documented in some detail in our [dependencies documentation](dependencies.html).

 You will need an active internet connection during the entire process.
 (See [Specifying a proxy](#specifying-a-proxy) if you need a